priyyannshhu/astra-ai/README.md

 1. **🏠 Landing Page**
    - View the hero section with animated gradients
+   - See your previous workspaces (if logged in)
    - Explore suggested prompts for inspiration
    - Enter your app idea in the textarea